spotlight301/React-Ecommerce/README.md

 - [sondos-saad](https://github.com/sondos-saad)

-## **Second day** :
+## Second day

-#### 1. we make a meeting in _Sep 26 , 2023 at 10:30 am_ to discusse the done tasks and start new tasks
+1. We met on September 26, 2023, at 10:30 AM to discuss the completed tasks and start new ones.
-#### 2.    the leader recieve tasks after an review of  each  tasks  and order from rest developer to start theier tasks
+2. The leader reviewed each task and assigned it to a developer.
-#### 3. some changes has been done as he found some tasks has to modeify and input some enhancement to code and the mession  of - [ZiadSaied321](https://github.com/ZiadSaied321) has  assigned the largest part  to  [AdhamMhran](https://github.com/AdhamMhran)
+3. Some changes were made because the leader found that some tasks needed to be modified and enhanced.
+The largest part of the mission was assigned by ZiadSaied321 to AdhamMhran.
-#### 4. the follow of the project tasks walk towards as follow :
+4. The following is a summary of the project tasks:
 - > NavBar#1 [nourhanHesham77](https://github.com/nourhanHesham77)  **deadline :  Sep 25 ,2023**  status : `Done`
 - >  Header Card #2  [sondos-saad](https://github.com/sondos-saad)  **dedadline : Sep 25 , 2023** status :  `Done`
 - > Moving of Header Cards #3  [AdhamMhran](https://github.com/AdhamMhran) **dedadline : Sep 27 , 2023** status :  `Todo`